chord-memory/chord-memory-net/README.md

 # chord-memory

-This is my personal website.
+This is my personal website soon to be available at [chord-memory.net](https://www.chord-memory.net).